Bone Conduction Hearing Devices

 The Samba 2 app (Image courtesy of Med-El)

-The Adhear has a 3 pin receiver into which a cable can be connected, in order to connected to any device with a 3.5mm jack.
+The ADHEAR has a 3 pin receiver into which a cable can be connected, in order to connected to any device with a 3.5mm jack.
 This can be purchased from MED-EL.

 Click here to visit the MED-EL shop.